 - The LMS software. eFrontPro has taken into its design the above requirements and makes sure that it meets them as good as possible.
 For example, we offer alternatives for all images (alt tags), we make no-use of iframes / Java or Flash and we do not use strictly colors to convey information.
 We also offer a consistent navigation to make the system predictable.

 - The browser.
 A modern browser is essential to make a system WCAIG 2.0 compatible.
-For example, a browser offers tools to navigate a page with the keyboard, ways to increase/decrease the font-size and help users enter data to forms.
+For example, a browser offers tools to navigate a page with the keyboard, ways to increase/decrease the font-size and help users enter data into forms.

 - The content.
 Many of the accessibility requirements reside on the content.
 As an example, the content must be offered in alternative ways to cover different disabilities and it also needs to be adaptable.